 View current

-(1) This Guideline is not intended to provide a definitive list of possible Developmental Interventions, Level 1 or Level 2 concerns, but rather a guide as to how matters may be categorised depending on the degree of seriousness of the matter when judged against the five below criteria:
+(1) This Guideline is intended to provide a sample of concerns that may give rise to a fitness to study matter and how matters may be categorised depending on the degree of seriousness of the matter when judged against the below criteria:

 1. Type of issue;